ivankoros/qPCR_preprocess_tkinter/README.md

       ```
   - If you need to exclude a sample, add any text other than its name with it.

     - In the example below, samples 'X95 dup' and 'X50' were both re-done during the experiment.
-Samples 'X95 Dup*' and 'X50 (redo)' wont be used in processing, replaced with the properly formatted samples 'X50' in cell E10 and 'X95 Dup' in F10.
+Samples 'X95 Dup*' and 'X50 (redo)' won't be used in processing, replaced with the properly formatted samples 'X50' in cell E10 and 'X95 Dup' in F10.

   |  	| 1 	| 2 	| 3 	| 4 	| 5 	| 6 	| 7 	| 8 	| 9 	| 10 	| 11 	| 12 	|
 |---	|---	|---	|---	|---	|---	|---	|---	|---	|---	|---	|---	|---	|